L1 Invariants¶

 (not Current) since Current hides superseded entries by

 construction.
-See M.2b.12 dashboard for the visualization.
+See the dashboard for the visualization.

 What to do: Diagnostic only — supersession is expected for